Mahanayak Uttam Kumar metro station

 Mahanayak Uttam Kumar (formerly known as Tollygunge) is an at-grade level metro station on the North-South corridor of the Blue Line of Kolkata Metro in Tollygunge, Kolkata, West Bengal, India.
 The station is named after Uttam Kumar, one of the most famous names of Indian Bengali Cinema.
+It will be a third interchange metro station between Blue Line and Purple Line in the future after Park Street and Esplanade metro stations.

 The Tollygunge Golf Club is on the west side of the station, the Royal Calcutta Golf Club lies less than a kilometre to the east and ITC Sangeet Research Academy is a short distance south along the Deshapran Sashmal Road at Netaji Subash Chandra Bose Road.